raveintospace/CustomAirbnb/README.md

 <li>Reusable Network Manager</li>
 <br/>
 <li>Specific modules for downloaded images: Views, ViewModel & DataService</li>
-<li>Reusable Local FileManager to store downloaded images from API</li>
+<li>A reusable Local FileManager is used to store downloaded images from the API</li>
 <br/>
 <li>Reusable SearchBarView that binds to strings and filters results using Combine</li>
 <li>Reusable custom Circle Button View, Circle Button Animation, Divider, Dismiss Button & Confirmation Rectangle</li>
 <br/>
 <li>HomeView shows a list of apartments & user's favorites within the same view, using a transition effect</li>
-<li>Empty view shown if user hasn't favorited any listing</li>
+<li>An empty view is displayed if the user hasn't favorited any listing</li>
 <li>DestinationView, InfoView & UploadView sheets presented using @ViewBuilder & switch</li>
+<li>The list of apartments can be sorted with six different criteria</li>
 <br/>
 <li>DetailView that replicates Wallapop's DetailView, including an Image Carousel</li>
-<li>ReportView to report listings, notifies DetailView to show a gratitude message to user</li>
+<li>ReportView for reporting listings, notifies DetailView to display a gratitude message to the user</li>
-<li>BookView to simulate a booking request for the listing, with DatePicker and price calculation</li>
+<li>BookView to simulate a booking request for the listing, featuring a DatePicker and price calculation</li>
 <li>ReportView & BookView sheets presented using @ViewBuilder & switch</li>
 <br/>
 <li>DestinationView where user chooses destination.
 It updates the API call with the value selected</li>